Lifestyle Behaviors in Relation to Dietary Quality by Diabetes Status in U.S. Adults

-Rinaldi Fabio, MD, Pinto Daniela, Marzani Barbara, Giammaria Giuliani and Sorbellini Elisabetta
+Rinaldi Fabio, MD, Pinto Daniela, Giammaria Giuliani and Sorbellini Elisabetta

 Alopecia areata (AA) is a potentially reversible auto-immune non-scarring baldness on the scalp, which can be extended to the entire body.
-The impact of diet on hair growth disorder is well established as the influence of diet on gut microbiome.
-Poor information is still available as regards the link between microbiome, especially scalp microbiome and hair diseases.
-Here we reported a two case-reports study on patients affected by AA, with and without lactose intolerance, respectively, with the ...
+There are many scientific evidence as regards the impact of diet on scalp diseases related to hair growth.
+Diet is also able to strongly influence gut microbiome.
+On the contrary, few evidence reports as regards the link between microbiome, especially scalp microbiome and hair diseases.
+Here we reported a two case-reports study on patients affected by AA, wit...

 Does Preoperative Carbohydrate Loading Help Outcomes in Total Knee Replacement Surgery?